Essential for most firms but it must be taken out in conjunction with the right advice

 Amongst other problems, the £1 million their spouses would have received from the Relevant Life cover upon death was insufficient for dealing with the sale and purchase of the shares in the business.

-We rearranged the covers and, where appropriate, changed cover limits and the setup to avoid all these problems, even removing a health exclusion for one director for any illness relating to the liver.
+We rearranged the insurance covers and, where appropriate, changed cover limits and the setup to avoid all these problems, even removing a health exclusion for one director for any illness relating to the liver.

-The new policies now satisfy all the requirements of the business and its shareholders, with only a small increase in costs – due primarily to the fact that both directors are now a few years older.
+The new business protection policies now satisfy all the requirements of the business and its shareholders, with only a small increase in costs – due primarily to the fact that both directors are now a few years older.

-Unfortunately, had their original advice been correct, the age of the directors would have made the cost of insurance cheaper and the business would have been spared the inconvenience of such a re-broking exercise.
+Unfortunately, had their original financial advice been correct, the age of the directors would have made the cost of insurance cheaper and the business would have been spared the inconvenience of such a re-broking exercise.